 Why did you choose to pursue this course?

-How did you hear about these institutions and their courses?
+How did you hear about Singapore Institute of Management and its course?

-What is the best thing about studying in these institutions?
+What is the best thing about studying at Singapore Institute of Management?

 What has been the most interesting aspect of your learning journey?